Keith Williams (American football coach)

 Keith Williams (born June 18, 1971) is an American football coach and former player who is currently the wide receivers coach for the New Orleans Saints of the National Football League (NFL).
 He has also served as a personal wide receivers coach for a number of top NFL wideouts, including All-Pros Davante Adams and Tyreek Hill.

 Early life

 Williams was born on June 18, 1971, in Lima, Ohio.
 He attended Tokay High School in Lodi, California, where he played both football, as a wide receiver and a safety, and competed in track and field, earning All-San Joaquin County Section honors in both sports.
 He holds the 100M (10.44) and 200M (21.2) records at Tokay.

 College career

-Williams played college football as a wide receiver at San Diego State.
+Williams played college football as a wide receiver for the San Diego State Aztecs.